AsheUrban/EauClaireSalon.Solution/README.md

 ## Setup/Installation Requirements

-* _clone or download responsitory to your local_
+* _clone or download responsitory to your local._
-* _cd into HairSalon and run dotnet restore, dotnet build, and dotnet run to run web application_
+* _cd into HairSalon and run dotnet restore, dotnet build, and dotnet run to run web application._
 * _touch appsettings.json and add the following configuration:_

 {